flatpak/flatpak.github.io/source/faq.html.haml.markdown

   ### Is Flatpak tied to Fedora?

-  No. The people developing Flatpak have a background in Fedora, and solving the application problem for distributions like Fedora is a strong motivation.
-But Flatpak was built to be distribution agnostic and allow deployment on any Linux operating system out there.
+  No. In fact, Flatpak and even [Flathub](https://flathub.org) are enabled by default on Endless OS and Linux Mint.
-  We've reached out and discussed Flatpak with representatives of other distributions from very early on in the project.
+  The people developing Flatpak have a long history in contributing to and building Linux distributions like Debian, Fedora, and others, and solving the problems that arise when shipping applications for these platforms.
+Flatpak was built to be distribution agnostic and allow deployment on any Linux operating system out there.

   ### Is Flatpak tied to Linux?